puppetlabs/puppet-docs/source/puppet/3.7/reference/config_print.markdown

 Imitating Puppet Agent
 -----

-To see the settings the puppet agent service would use:
+To see the settings the Puppet agent service would use:

 * Specify `--section agent`.
 * Remember to use `sudo`.
-* If you are seeing something unexpected, check your puppet agent init script or cron job to make sure it is using the standard [confdir][] and [vardir][], is running as root, and isn't overriding other settings with command line options.
+* If you are seeing something unexpected, check your Puppet agent init script or cron job to make sure it is using the standard [confdir][] and [vardir][], is running as root, and isn't overriding other settings with command line options.
 If it's doing anything unusual, you may have to set more options for the config print command.

 ### Example